Canadian producers join forces to save mancozeb fungicide

 The grower survey sought to include the variety of ways producers use the fungicide so that PMRA’s decision would be reflective of the fungicide’s use in Canada. “[Aerial applications] will be considered differently and I’m not sure how that affects the final outcome, but it’s important that PMRA has the best information possible about how these products are used across the country, otherwise they make assumptions about the worst case scenario,” Gibson said.

-“[The survey’s] highly representative data will provide quantitative information that PMRA can use to verify or correct assumptions that they have previously used in their assessment of risk associated with mancozeb use in potatoes,” Jones added.
+“[The survey’s] highly representative data will provide quantitative information that PMRA can use to verify or correct assumptions that they have previously used in their assessment of risk associated with mancozeb use in potatoes,” Jones added about the Canadian Potato Council’s survey.
 “The desired outcome is that the collected data will contribute to revised risk assessments that are favourable to the continued use of mancozeb in potatoes.”

-The proposed re-evaluation decision removed the original exception that allowed for foliar application of mancozeb on potatoes and will have a great impact on potato growers.
+The new proposed re-evaluation decision removed the original exception from PMRA’s June 2018 re-evaluation that allowed for foliar application of mancozeb on potatoes.
+The new proposal to remove the exception will have a great impact on potato growers.

 Currently, mancozeb is one of the most economical broad-spectrum fungicides for early and late blight.
 Not only is the price point attractive, but because it is a multi-site fungicide, there is a low risk of diseases developing resistance to mancozeb.

-Currently, multi-site fungicides, like mancozeb, chlorothalonil, or metiram, are the base for any potato fungicide program because there’s little risk of diseases developing resistance to these fungicides.
+Currently, multi-site fungicides, like mancozeb, chlorothalonil, or metiram, are the base for any potato fungicide program because there’s low risk of diseases developing resistance to these fungicides.
 Gibson explained that if mancozeb is removed from the growers’ toolbox, growers would have to switch to single-site products, such as either an early blight product or a late blight product.
-The cost of production will increase because growers will have to tank mix two products; each of those products being more expensive than mancozeb.
+The cost of production will increase because growers will have to tank mix two products, with each product being more expensive than mancozeb.

 Mancozeb is not banned in the European Union or in the United States, having undergone its own re-evaluations in those countries in 2018 and 2005 respectively.
 Gibson said he’s cautiously optimistic.
 “It’s going to end up in somewhat of a compromise where it’ll be maybe three to five applications, hopefully more, but I’m optimistic that it’s not going to end up at zero.”